One-loop correction contributions in the decoupling limit of generalized Yukawa model: The -channel scattering process

 We omit box diagrams from our treatment of the $t$-channel process, too.
 It is assumed that their contributions are negligible, as it is for the $s$-process considered in section\,\ref{sec:s-channel-process-analyzis}.

 Expression \eqref{t-channel-process-uv-complete-cross-section} is also derived in the initial particles center-of-mass reference frame.
 Functions $\Gamma_{\phi}(t; m_{12})$ and $\Gamma_{\chi}(t; m_{12})$ represent Yukawa vertexes of $\phi$ and $\chi$ bosons with one-loop corrections.
 Diagrams of the latter are displayed in Fig.\,\ref{fig:yukawa-vertex-corrections-uv-complete-model}.
 Function $\Phi^{(t)}(t)$ in \eqref{t-channel-process-uv-complete-cross-section} is a kinematical factor.
-It is introduced by partial integration over the momentum space of final particles and summation over polarization states of initial and final particles.
+It is a product of two contributions.
+The first is introduced by integrations over the momentums of final particles.
+The second corresponds to averaging and summation over spins orientations of initial and final particles.

 As it could be seen from the expression \eqref{t-channel-process-uv-complete-cross-section}, matrix element of the $t$-channel process has similar analytical structure as that of the $s$-channel process.
 That is, squared modulus factors in \eqref{s-channel-process-uv-complete-cross-section} and \eqref{t-channel-process-uv-complete-cross-section} are analytically similar and depend on Mandelstam invariants $s$ and $t$, accordingly.
 The same holds for the cross-section of this reaction $d\sigma_{eff}(\psi_1\psi_2 \rightarrow \psi_1\psi_2) / d\Omega$ within the low-energy EFT \eqref{effective-lagrangian} and approximate expression of the cross-section $d\sigma_{approx}(\psi_1\psi_2 \rightarrow \psi_1\psi_2) / d\Omega$ derived from \eqref{t-channel-process-uv-complete-cross-section} in the limit $|t| \ll \Lambda^2$.
 Hence, we do not provide expressions for $d\sigma_{eff}(\psi_1\psi_2 \rightarrow \psi_1\psi_2) / d\Omega$ and $d\sigma_{approx}(\psi_1\psi_2 \rightarrow \psi_1\psi_2) / d\Omega$ in this section.
 Examples of the $t$-channel process cross-sections are shown in Fig.\,\ref{fig:t-channel-process-typical-cross-sections}.